 - Utilize remote engagement whenever possible to reduce large gatherings, limit the traffic of visitors to and from campus and common spaces, and allow attendees with potential health risks to participate virtually.

-Approval Process and Event Risk Assessment
+Approval Process and Event Risk Assessment for Events of 50+

 - A completed Risk Assessment - available online.